appsmithorg/appsmith-docs/core-concepts/designing-an-application/README.md

 Widgets are the elements that help the user in shaping their app.
 They can store data from a Database or an API call, trigger events, etc. You can add or arrange widgets on the canvas by a simple drag and drop action.

+{% embed url="https://youtu.be/NB8Btt0aw0g" caption="How To Use The New Drag & Drop Experience" %}

 ## Adding and Arranging Widgets

 To add a widget to the canvas, select the widget from the widget tab, drag it onto the canvas and drop it there!